ACCREDITATION AND MEMBERSHIPS

-- Accreditation Council of Business Schools and Programs (ACBSP): Bachelor of Arts in business, Bachelor of Science in accountancy, in business, in entrepreneurial management, in finance, and in marketing.
+- Accreditation Council of Business Schools and Programs (ACBSP): Bachelor of Arts in business, Bachelor of Science in accountancy, in business, in entrepreneurship, in finance, in human resource management, in management, and in marketing.

 - Illinois State Board of Education: K-12, elementary, middle grades, secondary, and special education licensure.

-- Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC, 20036): Bachelor of Science in Nursing.
+- Commission on Collegiate Nursing Education: Bachelor of Science in Nursing.

 - Council on Social Work Education (CSWE): Bachelor of Social Work.

 - National Strength and Conditioning Association: Educational Recognition Program for Personal Training and Strength and Conditioning

 - Society for Human Resource Management (SHRM): Bachelor of Science in Human Resource Management.